-Spotify earnings debut misses a beat
+Spotify's first results miss a beat

-Spotify shares dropped 9% after its first earnings report as a public company disappointed investors.
+Spotify shares dropped 9% after its first results report as a public company disappointed investors.

 But while the results were largely in line with estimates, investors remain concerned Spotify is losing money.

-"Investors were hoping for a little more", Atlantic Equities analyst James Cordwell told Reuters.
+"Investors were hoping for a little more", said Atlantic Equities analyst James Cordwell.

-He pointed to slow growth in North America - which is seen as a gauge on how it is competing against Apple and Amazon.
+He pointed to slow growth in North America, which is seen as a gauge on how it is competing against Apple and Amazon.

 But Spotify chief executive and co-founder Daniel Ek said that he did not see any "meaningful impact" from competition.